rudi-ardianto84/Secure-SSD-Unlock-System/README.md

 ## 📌 Overview

-This project is a **secure SSD unlock system** that uses external hardware authentication (Arduino/ESP32) combined with encryption to protect storage access.
+This project is a **secure SSD unlock system** that uses external hardware authentication (Arduino) combined with encryption to protect storage access.

 Unlike traditional software-only disk protection, this system ensures that the SSD **cannot be accessed without valid hardware authentication**, adding an extra physical security layer.